andrewsb8/Machine-Learning/Temperature Prediction App/README.md

+This project remains incomplete but I wanted it documented and the idea available as a demonstration of my development and the conscious effort to make ideas implementable in distributed environments.

 These are the files used for a very basic gunicorn/nginx web app that predicts the high/low daily temperature using the previous day's high/low temperatures and a decision tree model.
 These files were placed on a remote Ubuntu server and in a virtual environment.